feiyu2016/5555Feed/README.md

 follow the instructions in android_debug.sh.

 **TODO**
+- Setting for automatic 'Mark all as read'
 - Implement image caching
 - Fix all imports (remove dotASTERIX's)
 - Clean up field names in all .java